Important Disclaimer:

 Physical Attributes: A Tapestry of Traits

-How to Recognize a ?
+How to Recognize a Domestic Shorthair Cat Breed?

 As non-pedigreed cats, Domestic Shorthairs exhibit remarkable diversity in appearance.
 They are typically medium-sized with muscular builds, but variations are common.